davidmfoley/node-sfm/README.md

 - the database url (or database name for localhost)

 Guess what this is?
-That's right: a fucking postgresql url!
+That's right: a fabulous postgresql url!

 - the path to the migration scripts

-Defaults to pwd which probably is fucking stupid so set this fucking variable.
+Defaults to pwd which probably is fabulously stupid so set this fabulous variable.

 ### examples